devanshbordiastrike/gh-actions-zap-full/README.md

-//Code comment for new push
+//Code comment for new pushs
 ## Vulnerable Flask Application

 > This is a ZAP Test.
 Hope it works :)